 Al Riskowski has been the executive director of Nebraska Family Alliance since 2001.
 Prior to becoming executive director of Nebraska Family Alliance he served as a pastor for over 25 years in churches across the Midwest.
 Al and his wife Linda were married in 1972 and have raised four children.

 Al currently serves on the Governor’s Task Force on Human Trafficking and a Nebraska Legislative Committee to craft laws fighting this hidden crime.

 Al continues to educate and be a voice at the State Capitol on issues related to the family.
 He is committed to mobilizing, educating and equipping Nebraskans to be engaged in the transformation of their communities.

-Karen owned an interior decorating business in Lincoln, Nebraska for 25 years before bringing her business management skills to the NFA Team in 2001.
+Karen owned a small business in Lincoln, Nebraska for 25 years and brought her business management skills to the NFA Team in 2001.

 Karen’s passion is networking and community outreach.
 She established NFA’s state-wide Intercessory Prayer Network that now reaches over 1,500 individuals and organizations in 275 Nebraska communities.
 She is the State Coordinator for the National Day of Prayer and provides daily leadership for the Nebraska House of Prayer located in the NFA facility.
 Karen coordinates NFA’s grassroots efforts, volunteers, special events, and lobbies for sanctity of life concerns.

 Karen has two adult sons, a daughter-in-law, and four grandkids that keep her busy, laughing, and young at heart.
 She enjoys speaking, volunteering at her church and mentoring young women.